TuringLang/SliceSampling.jl/docs/src/gibbs_polar.md

 The Gibbs steps on $$\theta$$ and $$r$$ are implemented through specialized shrinkage procedures.

 The only tunable parameter of the algorithm is the size of the search interval (window) of the shrinkage sampler for the radius variable $$r$$.

+!!! warning
+    A limitation of the current implementation of GPSS is that the acceptance rate exhibits a heavy tail.
+That is, occasionally, a single transition might take an excessive amount of time.

 !!! info
     The kernel corresponding to this sampler is defined on an **augmented state space** and cannot directly perform a transition on $$x$$.